theramiyer/blog/content/post/2021/food-and-sustainability.md

 We have, but the scale is the key here.
 What was the population of our country when we started using these methods?
 What was the bovine population of our country when we started these systems?
 What is it today?
 In simple terms, back in 1820, we had a population of 1 billion people across the globe.
 In the next 100 years, it went to 1.5 billion.
 And in the next hundred years, it multiplied almost 5 times and reached 7 billion.
 This is the human population alone.

-To feed milk to this large population, we bred milch animals.
-Their population also grew at that scale.
+To feed this large population with milk, we bred milch animals.
+Their population also grew at that scale as well, if not faster.
 And the amount of green house gases (methane, nitrous oxide, ammonia, hydrogen sulphide, etc.) emitted into the atmosphere grew at the same rate, and today, continues to grow—in India—at the rate of 5 – 7% per annum.
 These gases are much more potent than carbon monoxide and dioxide (methane retains about a hundred times the heat as carbon dioxide over a five-year period).
 Farm animals throw out methane when they eat food they cannot digest.
-This causes the bacteria living in their digestive tract to digest them, producing methane as a by-product.
+This causes the bacteria living in their digestive tract to break it down, producing methane as a by-product.
 A mere 3 million cows may not have mattered, but what is their population today?

 Some environmental organisations estimate that _half_ of all green house gas emissions come from farm animals alone.